Case file operations

 If you only want to update one of the fields you only have to send this one in the request.

-To delete a "Case file" you can make the following requests using the id of the "Case file".
+To change the status of a "Case file" you can make the following request using the id of the "Case file".

 HTTP Request